vercel/examples/edge-middleware/feature-flag-apple-store/README.md

 Deploy it to the cloud with [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=edge-middleware-eap) ([Documentation](https://nextjs.org/docs/deployment)).

-## Opening / Closing the Store
+## Opening / Closing the Store using the Dashboard

-You can control whether the store is open or not by changing the value of `featureFlagsAppleStore_storeClosed`.
-Use API routes or Vercel's Edge Config UI to update Edge Config.
+You can control whether the store is open or not by changing the value of `featureFlagsAppleStore_storeClosed` using the [Edge Config Dashboard](https://vercel.com/docs/concepts/edge-network/edge-config/edge-config-dashboard#manage-edge-configs).

+## Opening / Closing the Store using API Routes

-> Note that you need to provide your own `TEAM_ID_VERCEL` and `AUTH_BEARER_TOKEN` environment variables in `.env.local` if you want to open or close the store as shown below.
+> Note that you need to provide your own `TEAM_ID_VERCEL` and `AUTH_BEARER_TOKEN` environment variables in `.env.local` if you want to open or close the store using the routes shown below.

 To open the store go to: